HULL MUSIC CITIES CONVENTION EVENT PROGRAMME

 -

-Charlotte Dryden, Chief Executive, Oh Yeah Music Centre
+Charlotte Dryden, CEO, Oh Yeah Music Centre

 Data is the language of decision-makers, but community is the heart of the story.
 This panel explores how measuring economic, social, and cultural value can unlock vital investment and shape human-centric policy, moving beyond basic ticket sales to demonstrate true impact.
 Find out how robust impact analysis builds trust with stakeholders and ensures that cultural initiatives serve local needs first.